ashwinkumar12345/intro_to_html/README.md

 List is a list of things.
 You can have an ordered or unordered list.
 For example, you can use an unordered list for ingrediants of a recipe and an ordered list for the actual directions of the recipe.
 You can also nest one list within a another list

-Comments are for yourself and for other developers. it's not rendered by the browser
+Comments are for yourself and for other developers.
+It's not rendered by the browser:

 ```
 <body>